-Part of the 130 Liberty Street site is being used by the Port Authority of New York and New Jersey while the southern-most portion serves as a public plaza on a temporary basis until more permanent plans are implemented.
+The northern portion of the 130 Liberty Street site is still being used by the Port Authority of New York and New Jersey while the southern-most portion serves as a public plaza on a temporary basis until more permanent plans are implemented.
 Tables, chairs, benches and various plantings have been placed on the plaza portion of the site for public use as we contemplate other programming that would further benefit residents, workers and visitors to the area.